Collaborative Learning in General Graphs with Limited Memorization: Complexity, Learnability, and Reliability: Introduction

-Recent studies, e.g., \cite{NayyarKJ-TCNS18,WangPAJR-AISTATS20,BubeckLPS-CLT20}, have investigated a variation of the MAB problem where multiple agents independently make decisions to pull the arms; nevertheless, most of them focus on addressing the collisions/interference among the agents, whereas a very handful of recent proposals exploit the collaboration among the players.
-Inspired by the fact that individuals in a social group (such as human society, social insect colonies and swarm robotics) can learn experiences from their peers~\cite{SeeleyB-BES99,BianconiB-PRL01,PrattSMF-AB05,BehimTE-EHB14,GranovskiyGSG-TCS15}, a collaborative learning dynamics consists of the following two stages in each step: in the \textit{sampling} stage, each agent chooses one of the arms to pull based on the suggested adoptions from its peers, while in the \textit{adopting} stage, the agent decides whether or not to adopt the chosen arm as preference according to the stochastic reward feedback.
+Recent studies, e.g., \cite{NayyarKJ-TCNS18,WangPAJR-AISTATS20,BubeckLPS-CLT20}, have investigated a variation of the MAB problem where multiple agents independently make decisions on which arm to pull; nevertheless, most of them focus on addressing the collisions/interference among the agents, whereas a very handful of recent proposals utilize the power of the collaboration among the agents.
+Inspired by the fact that individuals in a social group (such as human society, social insect colonies and swarm robotics) can learn the experience from their peers~\cite{SeeleyB-BES99,BianconiB-PRL01,PrattSMF-AB05,BehimTE-EHB14,GranovskiyGSG-TCS15}, a collaborative learning dynamics consists of the following two stages in each step: in the \textit{sampling} stage, each agent chooses one of the arms to pull based on the suggestions received from its peers, while in the \textit{adopting} stage, the agent decides whether or not to adopt the chosen arm as preference according to its random reward feedback.
 In fact, the above two-staged collaborative learning dynamics has been investigated in recent studies \cite{CelisKV-PODC17,SuZL-MACS19}.
-Unfortunately, the existing proposals consider either complete graphs or well-structured ones such that the information exchange among agents can be guaranteed.
-For example, in \cite{CelisKV-PODC17}, the agents can directly communicate with each other and observe the exact popularity of each arm and \cite{SuZL-MACS19} assumes that the communication graph is regular or doubly-stochastic.
-Therefore, it is a very challenging issue to let the agents learn collaboratively in a general graph with arbitrary topology.
+Unfortunately, the existing proposals consider either complete graphs or well-structured ones such that the information exchange among the agents can be guaranteed.
+For example, in \cite{CelisKV-PODC17}, the agents can directly communicate with each other and observe the exact popularity of each arm. \cite{SuZL-MACS19} assumes the communication graph is regular or doubly-stochastic such that asynchronous communications among the agents are sufficient to serve the learning goal.
+Therefore, it is very challenging to enable efficient collaboration among the agents for learning in a general graph with arbitrary topology.

-The collaboration among the agents is also restricted by their limited memorizing capacities.
-In the well-known \textit{Upper Confidence Bound} (UCB) algorithm, an agent is required to memorize the cumulative rewards and the total number of pulls for each arm \cite{AuerCF-ML02}.
-However, such a requirement may not always be fulfilled, since the agents usually have limited memory \cite{CoverH-TIT70,SuZL-MACS19}.
-An agent (e.g., a human being) could remember only the most recent arm pulling which yields reward.
-Additionally, although receiving multiple suggestions from its peers during the learning process, a ``forgetful'' agent may remember only part of them.
-Therefore, the question is, with limited history of the learning process and limited knowledge drawn from their peers, are the agents still able to learn the best arm in the end?